accfiles/2208_crsp_tuning/README.md

 ## SQL Query Tuning

-Here we will share any additional files that need to be downloaded during class.
+Links will be shared in the [wiki pages](https://github.com/accfiles/2208_sql/wiki) for this class.